The DeanBeat: A dust-up over Diablo: Immortal has far-reaching implications

 Mobile game crimes

 We should stop here and note that it isn’t a crime of betrayal to create a mobile game.
 Mobile games reach wider audiences, and they serve the purpose of bringing non-gamers into the fold.
 Mobile games are also a $70 billion business, or about half of the total $139 billion game market.
 It is foolish not to make mobile games, as all of the major video game companies have realized.
 Why?
-Because big mobile hits can generate huge revenues, since the world has four billion mobile phone users.
+Because big mobile hits can generate huge revenues, since the world has 4 billion mobile phone users.

 These games also cost a lot less to make, and they can be made more quickly than PC or console games.
 It’s no surprise, then, that Diablo: Immortal could be announced and come out before a PC version of Diablo 4 gets announced.
 Also, for some reason, angry gamers assumed that Blizzard was not working on a new PC-based Diablo game, and that they were getting a crappy mobile game instead.

 Here’s the thing.
-If Blizzard made a good mobile game, it could print money, like how Supercell does with Clash Royale or Niantic does with Pokemon Go.
+If Blizzard made a good mobile game, it could print money, like how Supercell does with Clash Royale or Niantic does with Pokémon Go.
 And it could use that money to make all the PC games that it wants.
 (I’ve run this theory by Take-Two Interactive CEO Strauss Zelnick, and he didn’t agree).
 The big point here is that embracing accessible game platforms like mobile will widen the game market, make all games more profitable, and result in more available capital and better games for hardcore gamers.

 The negative reaction was built on another misconception: Real gamers don’t play mobile games.
 In fact, mobile games are becoming more and more popular among hardcore gamers.
 Razer is targeting its Razer Phone 2 at hardcore fans.